snowyu/amforth/trunk/readme.txt

 Development hardware are evaluation boards running various Atmega's between 2 and 20 MHz with various external hardware: none, led, push-buttons, SD-card, ethernet controller, RF module etc.
 The MSP430 code is tested with Launchpads.
+The RISC-V platform is the Hifive1.

 Documentation can be found in the doc/ subdirectory and on the homepage http://amforth.sourceforge.net/.